GAnjani9/Matrix-Multiplication-using-AWS/README.md

 # Large Matrix Mutliplication using AWS

+## Project Objective
+### Large Matrix Multiplication developed using C++ that runs on automated AWS Cloud Instance, deployed using python and using boto3 AWS library.
+### The purpose of this project is to schedule computation demanding tasks in AWS cloud without configuring
+### and creating instances manually and the instances will terminate after the job is done.

+## Project Description
 ### Python File will automatically create Amazon Ubuntu fee tier instance based on image id and instance type provided

-### It will execute set of commands hardocoded in the code
+### It will execute set of commands hardocoded in the code.
+In this case, the operation is to compute Large Matrix Multiplication.
+At the end of the execution, it will output the execution time.

 ### After execution of code, it will stop all running instances and terminate it thereafter